top of page

 About Artistic Swimming

 In the 1950s and 60s, this aquatic phenomenon began to evolve into a highly technical and physically demanding competitive sport called synchronized swimming.
 Canada established itself as a leader in the sport and began to share its expertise with other nations, which aided its development across the globe.
-In 1954 FINA, the international federation for Aquatic sports, recognized synchro as an official aquatic sport.
+In 1954 World Aquatics (formerly FINA), the international federation for Aquatic sports, recognized synchro as an official aquatic sport.
 It made its debut at the inaugural World Aquatic Championships in Belgrade in 1973 and was welcomed in to the Olympic games program in 1984.

 Synchro consists of seven events: solo, duet, team (eight swimmers), each of these include free routine and technical routines, and a combo routine ( a combination of team, duet and solo in one routine).
 The team event replaced the solo and duet events at the 1996 olympic games.
 At the 2000 Olympic Games, the duet event was returned to the program.
 The sport is considered a female sport in the eyes of the IOC and males are not permitted to compete in FINA competitions.
 The competitive rules and manner of judging are similar to such sports as figure skating and gymnastics.